 Put all ingredients together in a mixing bowl and stir to combine.

 Add wheat flour, flax seeds, walnuts, blueberries and unbleached flour or home-ground soft white pastry wheat flour.

 Stir ingredients with a wooden spoon to combine.

 Grease and flour bread tins.
 Pour bread mixture into prepared pans.

 Bake at 350 until done.
 I think these took about an hour and 15 minutes in my oven.
 Yours may not take quite so long.

 Allow bread to cool completely in pans before slicing down.

-Healthy Blueberry Banana-Nut Bread is a wonderful option for holiday breakfasts.
+Healthy Blueberry Banana Nut Bread is a wonderful option for holiday breakfasts.
+Everyone loves it!

-Time for a slice…or two of Healthy Blueberry Banana-Nut Bread.
-You can tell from the picture that this is a very moist bread.
+Time for a slice…or two of Healthy Blueberry Banana Nut Bread.
+This is a very moist bread.